 - Walk through your solution and look for errors.

 - When you’re confident with your answer, type and run the code on a computer.

 Many websites offer practice problems.
 I’ve used the following:

 - Project Euler: A collection of free math-based programming problems.

 If you picked up Cracking the Coding Interview, it has practice problems in it too.
-It can take a while to work through even one problem, so don’t feel bad if you don’t complete all the exercises.
-I’ve never done more than 5-10 exercises in any one of these.
+It can take a while to work through even one problem.

-Tech interviews usually don’t vary much from place to place.
+Tech interviews vary from company to company.
 Here’s the most common process I’ve seen:

 - Phone screen with recruiter (45 minutes)